lyotvincent/CPMP/README.md

 ### 4. Trained models weights

-The pre-trained weights of the CPMP model on our in-house cohort can be downloaded in [**HERE**](CPMP_model_weights/CPMP_t0f0_checkpoint_v1.pt).
-The weights can be used to reproduce the results in our paper.
-Also, It can be directly applied to new H&E WSIs for inference.
+The pre-trained weights of the CPMP model on our in-house cohort can be available soon.

 ## Contact